Logo

 LAWN & GARDEN

 • Conserve water.
-Don’t over water your lawn.
+Don’t overwater your lawn.
 Adjust sprinklers if water runs into the gutter.
 Water during cooler times of the day.

 • Keep your gutters swept clear of leaves and grass cuttings.